Connecting to Flat Files

 Next, specify the CSV file using one of two options:

-- Or, use the UNC Path option to specify the full network path to the file.
-Example: \\server1\shared\stockdata.csv).
+- Or, use the UNC Path option to specify the full network path to the file (e.g. \\server1\shared\stockdata.csv).
 Note that changes to the original file will affect the data once the data connector gets refreshed.

 For CSV files, the first line of data often contains the header text values.
 In this case, make sure the First Line Is Header option is checked.

 A comma is assumed to be the delimiter character by default.
 If your text file is delimited by TAB characters, just click inside the Character Used As Delimiter box, delete any exisiting character, and then press the TAB key.

 If your data values are not surrounded by quote characters, uncheck the Fields Are Enclosed In Quotes option.

 The Define Structure option lets you add a table, add columns to the table, and then define each column by setting its data type and more.
 While you can define the columns at this point, it is recommended to just click Submit and let the auto-discovery run first.
 Then you can go back and edit the discovered columns.